 Scholarly Commons Citation

 Treanor, William Michael, "Taking Text Too Seriously: Modern Textualism, Original Meaning, and the Case of Amar's Bill of Rights" (2007).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1032.
+1032.